 If your initial claim for workers' comp in Ohio was denied by the Bureau of Workers' Compensation (BWC) and you filed a timely appeal, your next step will be a hearing with the Ohio Industrial Commission (IC).
 Once upon a time in the good old days before CoronaPalooza, these hearings were held in person.
-Since starting back up after the initial shut down, however, hearings before the IC have been held by phone.
-It seems likely this will continue for the foreseeable future, given that the IC has made a significant investment in having their hearing officers work from home.
-We want our clients to understand the importance of these hearings and be prepared to do their best.
+After the initial shut down, however, hearings before the IC were held by phone.
+In 2021, the Industrial Commission reintroduced in-person hearings and maintained the option for people to attend hearings by phone or Webex.
+As many folks opt to attend their hearings remotely, we want them to understand the importance of these hearings and be prepared to do their best.

 Tips for a Successful Virtual Hearing